Mike Alston

-Mike Alston (born August 28, 1985) is an American former football fullback/linebacker.
+Mike Alston (born August 28, 1985) is an American former football linebacker/defensive lineman.

 Alston was signed by the Cleveland Browns of the National Football League (NFL) as an undrafted free agent in 2007.
 Alston completed his college career at Toledo.

+He played indoor football for the Chicago Rush in 2010, the Spokane Shock in 2011 and 2012, and the Utah Blaze in 2013.
+In 2014, he played for the New Orleans VooDoo, where he set the franchise record for sacks in a season.

 On March 5, 2015, Alston was assigned to the Cleveland Gladiators.